PolyAI-LDN/conversational-datasets/reddit/README.md

 * Total persistent disk time: 103,140.598 GB hr
 * Elapsed time: 1h 4m (409 workers)

+# Create the conversational dataset

+Below are instructions for how to generate the reddit dataset.

 ## Create the BigQuery input table

 Reddit comment data is stored as a public BigQuery dataset, partitioned into months: [`fh-bigquery:reddit_comments.YYYY_MM`](https://console.cloud.google.com/bigquery?p=fh-bigquery&d=reddit_comments&page=dataset).
 The first step in creating the dataset is to create a single table that contains all the comment data to include.